runatlantis/terraform-gce-atlantis/example/README.md

 Atlantis offers the ability to configure everything through environment variables.

-This module exposes a variable: `var.env_vars` where you can pass any environment variable you need.
+This module exposes a variable: `var.env_vars` where you can pass any environment variable you want.

 ```hcl
 env_vars = [